Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

 ![Unresolved_External_Symbol](https://user-images.githubusercontent.com/39348633/83343576-f1f56300-a2c1-11ea-8376-78aafde583c6.JPG)

-To resolve the LNK error the PATH of the DLL files must be included in the current project.
+To resolve the LNK error, the PATH of the DLL files must be included in the current project.

 To do so, to go 'Project' in the menu bar --> 'Whatever you named your project' project properties --> linker -- Input.